ahmedbilal/Add-Country-Code-To-Iphone-Contacts/README.md

 # Add-Country-Code-To-Iphone-Contacts
 Add Country Code To Iphone Contacts using software.
-Compatible with Windows, Mac OSX, Linux or any other Operating System that support Python
+Compatible with Windows, Mac OSX, Linux or any other Operating System that support Python.
+No Warranty.

 ## Your Operating System
 1. [Windows](#windows)